What are the symptoms of prostate cancer?

 There is no single symptom to indicate the presence of prostate cancer.
-Problems with the prostate are common; they may not necessarily be caused by cancer, and may result in slowly developing symptoms that can easily be confused with “getting older”.
+Problems with the prostate are common, particularly as men get older and they may not necessarily be caused by cancer.
+They can easily be confused with “getting older”.

 In fact many men with prostate cancer have no symptoms at all.